sushantkapare-dev/AWS_Devops_Zero_to_Hero/DevSecOps/set1.md

 ## How can security be prioritized within the Devops workflow?
-Prioritizing security within the DevOps workflow is crucial to ensure that applications and systems are developed, deployed, and maintained with a focus on minimizing vulnerabilities and protecting sensitive data.
-Here are some key practices to prioritize security in the DevOps process:

 1. **Integrate Security into the Development Process:**
    - **Shift Left Approach:** Integrate security early in the development process.
 This involves considering security from the start of the development lifecycle rather than addressing it later in the deployment or maintenance phases.
    - **Security Training:** Provide security training for developers to raise awareness about common vulnerabilities and best practices.